Skip to Content

 urethra.
 Your doctor may be able to talk to you about

-biopsy usually take several days to be
+biopsy usually take several days.

 The urethra, bladder, and